 Ways to access UK education collection images

-The accessible images on UK education collection can be read by your print-disabled learners either by touch or by sight; as a tactile image or a large print with supporting materials.
+The accessible images (sometimes known as 'Tactile images') on UK education collection can be read by your print-disabled learners either by touch or by sight; as a tactile image or a large print with supporting materials.
 Some accessible images are a combination of tactile and large print image with raised or embossed lines and colour overprinted.
 Any text used would be either in braille or large print text.

 With thousands of accessible images on UK education collection there is something to interest everyone; curriculum subjects including Science, Geography, Maths, History, Physical Education and Psychology as well as general interest images of nature, home and garden, life skills and hobbies.

 The accessible images are available in three formats:

 - Large print (LP)